Glacier Peak Wilderness: Ecology

 Forest vegetation comprises several species of fir, Douglas fir, hemlock, red cedar as well as stands of mixed pine and Douglas fir on its eastern slopes.
 Various species of wildlife inhabit the area and include deer, elk, black bear, mountain goat, cougar, marten, and lynx.
 Smaller animals, such as field mice are common.
 The last confirmed grizzly bear sighting in the United States portion of the North Cascade ecosystem occurred in this wilderness.
 The high mountain lakes often give good catches of fish during their ice-free months.
 The primary fishery is cutthroat trout, however, other species do exist.

 Access

-No roads approach Glacier Peak, and many miles of hiking through extremely rough terrain to reach its base.
+No roads approach Glacier Peak, and many miles of hiking through extremely rough terrain are required to reach its base.
 Normally, hikers can reach the volcano from the west via the White Chuck River Valley, or the Suiattle River Valley; from the east, it may be approached from the western tip of Lake Chelan or the White River or Chiwawa River valleys.